cyberyoung/awesome-stars/README.md

 - [quasar](https://github.com/puniverse/quasar) - Fibers, Channels and Actors for the JVM
 - [Hystrix](https://github.com/Netflix/Hystrix) - Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
 - [heroic](https://github.com/spotify/heroic) - The Heroic Time Series Database
-- [pinpoint](https://github.com/naver/pinpoint) - APM, (Application Performance Management) tool for large-scale distributed systems.
+- [pinpoint](https://github.com/pinpoint-apm/pinpoint) - APM, (Application Performance Management) tool for large-scale distributed systems.
 - [opentsdb](https://github.com/OpenTSDB/opentsdb) - A scalable, distributed Time Series Database.
-- [CronHub](https://github.com/machanic/CronHub) - CronHub is a better crontab, it is a web application which can monitor and control the crontabs of multiple machines from the web page.
+- [CronHub](https://github.com/machanic/CronHub) - CronHub is a better crontab, it is a web application which can schedule, monitor and control the crontabs of multiple machines from the web page.
 - [gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 - [DroidPlugin](https://github.com/DroidPluginTeam/DroidPlugin) - A plugin framework on android,Run any third-party apk without installation, modification or repackage
 - [Cassandra-Research](https://github.com/codefollower/Cassandra-Research) - Cassandra数据库源代码学习研究(包括代码注释、文档、用于代码分析的测试用例)